kjedreski/ProjectMGMT/readme.txt

-Refer to DataStructure.txt as to how the data is currently being stored
+Refer to Documentation/DataStructure.txt as to how the data is currently being stored